NnopponS/fatu-pirate-quest/README.md

 Simply open [Lovable](https://lovable.dev/projects/76096bf3-c8e5-42ba-a837-9de1d7fbe278) and click on Share -> Publish.

+## Supabase migrations

+- Run `npm run supabase:migrate` to push the SQL files in `supabase/migrations` to the linked project before deploying.
+- `npm run deploy` runs the migration step and then builds the frontend bundle.
+- The GitHub Actions workflow at `.github/workflows/deploy.yml` executes the same sequence on every push to `main`.
+Set a repository secret named `SUPABASE_ACCESS_TOKEN` that contains a Supabase personal access token with database permissions so the workflow can authenticate.
+- Locally you can either export `SUPABASE_ACCESS_TOKEN` or sign in once with `npx supabase login`; the script will reuse the CLI session.

 ## Can I connect a custom domain to my Lovable project?

 Yes, you can!